Price Rate of Change Indicator

-In the first instance, we have the PROC moving above the zero-line.
+In the first instance, we have the PROC indicator moving above the zero-line.
 This is a buy signal.
 However, notice that the moving averages were still bearish (consider the fact that moving averages are lagging, this will be a confirmation tool).

-Once we have the 10 and 30 periods moving averages crossing over into bullish formation, we can then go long (because the PROC is also above the zero-line).
+Once we have the 10 and 30 periods moving averages crossing over into bullish formation, we can then go long (because the PROC indicator is also above the zero-line).
 This suggests that the bullish momentum will continue.

-In the second instance, while the moving averages were still bullish, the PROC falls below the zero-line.
+In the second instance, while the moving averages were still bullish, the PROC indicator falls below the zero-line.
 This is a sell signal.
 But do you sell?
 No, because the trend is still bullish.

 A few sessions later, we have the doji candlestick formation.
-This is also followed by the PROC moving above the zero-line.
+This is also followed by the PROC indicator moving above the zero-line.
 In this case, the buy signal from the price rate of change indicator and the moving averages align together, signaling a long position in the market.